 Please note that not all mainline trains stop in Conwy, so please check the timetable.
 The historic walled town is a 15min walk from Llandudno Junction station.

-A visit to Conwy Castle is a must - built for Edward I, by Master James of St George, it is amongst the finest surviving medieval fortifications in Britain.
+A visit to Castell Conwy (Conwy Castle) is a must - built for Edward I, by Master James of St George, it is amongst the finest surviving medieval fortifications in Britain.
 Allow at least 1hr to explore the castle.
 Plas Mawr is a well preserved Elizabethan townhouse.
 Inside the house are 17 rooms of bright, lavish furnishings and ornate plasterwork to explore.
 Conwy Mussel Museum offers free entry from Easter to end of August and is located on the quay.
 Musseling continues in the traditional way as Conwy was once an important fisher of pearls in the country.
 Learn about Roman times pearl fishing, the harvesting of mussels and the best way to eat them.
 Also on the quayside is The Smallest House in Great Britain.
 The former fisherman's cottage is only 1.8 metres (5.9 ft) wide, which has only one room downstairs and again upstairs.

 Amanda Whitehead of Conwy Tours is a Wales Blue Badge Guide and offers guided tours of the town starting at the Tourist Information Centre.
+Alternatively, book a walking tour with James Reeve at Conwy Guided Tours

 Turrets, walls and courtyard of a castle.